ESI-FAR/RESCUE-mosaik/README.md

 Each switch will divide the power equally.

 A switch can be in 3 modes:
-- normal
+- nominal, the switch passes power.
 - bypass, the switch no longer passes power, other switches take up slack.
 Once in bypass mode the switch can no longer be changed.
 - ddos, the switch no longer passes power, other switches do not take up slack.
 Once in ddos mode the switch can no longer be changed.
+- bypass+ddos

 Hacker simulation can fire 2 events
 - portscan
-- ddos, after a portscan
+- start_ddos,
+- stop_ddos,

 Guard simulation will get state (amount of power going through each switch and their modes) from the grid simulation.
 The guard simulation can fire a bypass event.